Heat Advisory issued for Allen, Chautauqua, Elk, Greenwood, Labette, Montgomery, Neosho by NWS - NewsBreak

 Heat Advisory issued for Allen, Chautauqua, Elk, Greenwood, Labette, Montgomery, Neosho by NWS

-Effective: 2021-08-10 03:42:00 CDT Expires: 2021-08-11 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-12 03:29:00 CDT Expires: 2021-08-12 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Allen; Chautauqua; Elk; Greenwood; Labette; Montgomery; Neosho; Wilson; Woodson HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM CDT WEDNESDAY * WHAT...Heat index values of 104 to 109 degrees. * WHERE...Southeast Kansas. * WHEN...From noon today to 8 PM CDT Wednesday. * IMPACTS...High temperatures and high humidity may cause heat illnesses to occur.
-Make sure to stay properly hydrated and take frequent breaks. * ADDITIONAL DETAILS...Impactful heat and humidity may continue beyond Wednesday for part of the area.
-Additionally, warm overnight low temperatures only falling into the upper 70s will add to the impact of the heat, especially for those without air-conditioning.alerts.weather.gov
+Target Area: Allen; Chautauqua; Elk; Greenwood; Labette; Montgomery; Neosho; Wilson; Woodson HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM CDT THIS EVENING * WHAT...Heat index values of 103 to 106 degrees. * WHERE...Southeast Kansas. * WHEN...Until 8 PM CDT this evening.
+The worst heat impacts will be during the afternoon and evening hours today. * IMPACTS...High temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0